welder qualification test

 Thickness Range or thickness limit for welders:

-Thickness limit for welder qualification test
+thickness range table for welder qualification

 Position of the test coupon: